Javaabu/mobile-verification/docs/enabling-features/how-to-request-otp.md

 When you are using this package you may need to request an OTP for a user.
 Below are times when you would need to request an OTP:
 1. When a user is registering with their mobile number.
 2. When a user is logging in with their mobile number.
+3. When a user is updating their mobile number.

 ## OTP Request Process
 Before diving into the steps, let's see how the OTP request process works.
 OTP Request process differs based on the use case.